How Important is the Curriculum for your Child’s Education? Take a Look at how DPS GBN’s Curriculum is Unlocking Students’ Potential

 • In addition to internal assessments, class participation, group activities and projects, too, contribute to assessments.

-Thus, in conclusion, all of these boards are equally equipped in providing the best to students.
+Thus, in conclusion, all of these boards are equally equipped to provide the best to students.
 For parents who face difficulty in choosing the right curriculum or board, it is always advisable to make an informed decision by keeping their child’s learning needs in mind.

 This article has been reviewed by our panel.
 The points, views and suggestions put forth in this article have been expressed keeping the best interests of fellow parents in mind.
 We hope you found the article beneficial.